mrdipeshashah/Big-Query-Google-Analytics-Tracking-Match-Rate/README.md

 ## DATA REQUIREMENTS & PREREQUISITES

-The match rate view a daily-aggregated brreakdown of matched dates and raw revenue numbers from Google Analytics and Shopify or Stripe or any other E-commerce Platform.
+To build a match rate view it requires a daily-aggregated breakdown of matched dates and raw revenue numbers from Google Analytics and Shopify or Stripe or any other E-commerce Platform.

 ### Schema Requirements
 | Column Name | Data Type | Description |